What do head lice do?

 How do I get rid of them?

-Sometimes complementary therapy treatments such as tea tree oil are recommended for treating head lice, but their effectiveness has not yet been proven.
+Sometimes complementary therapy treatments such as tea tree oil are recommended for treating headlice, but their effectiveness has not yet been proven.

-You might wish to try removing the head lice with a special comb.
+You might wish to try removing the lice with a special comb.
 After washing the hair apply conditioner liberally.
 Comb the hair through with a normal comb first, and then a fine tooth nit comb.
 Comb from the roots along the complete length of the hair and after each stroke check the comb for lice and wipe it clean.
 Work methodically over the whole head for at least 30 minutes and then rinse the hair as normal.
 You should repeat every three days for at least two weeks.

 Why are they so difficult to get rid of?